ec-jrc/lisflood-model/2_18_stdLISFLOOD_water-use/index.md

 where $WUsePercRemain$ is the percentage of water which always remains in the channel.
 This value (between 0 and 1) is defined by the user.

 The amount of water extracted from the rivers is:

-$$
-WaterAbstractedFromChannels = \min (AvailableVolumeChannel , WaterToBeAbstractedChannels)
+<br>*WaterAbstractedFromChannels = min (AvailableVolumeChannel , WaterToBeAbstractedChannels)*
-$$

 A condition in which $$WaterAbstractedFromChannels \lt WaterToBeAbstractedChannels$$ means that the sum of the water abstractions from groundwater, non-convential sources, and surface water is lower than the total water abstraction demand.
-The amount of water which was requested but could not be supplied is the $WaterUseShortage$ and it is quantified as follows:
+The amount of water which was requested but could not be supplied is the *WaterUseShortage* and it is quantified as follows:

-$$
-WaterUseShortage =  WaterToBeAbstractedChannels - WaterToBeAbstractedChannels
+<br>*WaterUseShortage =  WaterToBeAbstractedChannels - WaterToBeAbstractedChannels*
-$$

 In condition of water scarcity, water uses are satisfied according to the following order of importance: domestic, energetic, livestock, industry, and irrigation.
-The latter sentence implies that when $$WaterUseShortage  \gt 0$$, LISFLOOD reduces the water volume delivered to the irrigated fields.
-Specifically, the amount $WaterUseShortage$ is subtracted from the total amount of water required from surface water bodies by crops and paddy rice, meaning that the total amount of water effectively supplied to the irrigated fields ($IrrigationWater$) is:
+The latter sentence implies that when *WaterUseShortage*  $\gt 0$, LISFLOOD reduces the water volume delivered to the irrigated fields.
+Specifically, the amount *WaterUseShortage* is subtracted from the total amount of water required from surface water bodies by crops and paddy rice, meaning that the total amount of water effectively supplied to the irrigated fields (*IrrigationWater*) is:

-$$
-IrrigationWater = CropIrrigationWaterAbstractionGW  + CropIrrigationWaterAbstractionSurfaceWater +  RiceIrrigationWaterAbstractionSurfaceWater - WaterUseShortage
+<br>*IrrigationWater = CropIrrigationAbstractionGW  + CropIrrigationAbstractionSurfaceWater + <br>
-$$
++ RiceIrrigationAbstractionSurfaceWater - WaterUseShortage*

-The value $IrrigationWater$ is then used to compute the water content of the superficial soil layer ($w_{1a}$) and of the upper soil layer ($w_{1b}$).
+The value *IrrigationWater* is then used to compute the water content of the superficial soil layer ($w_{1a}$) and of the upper soil layer ($w_{1b}$).
-Specifically, the value $IrrigationWater$ (after convertion in [mm]) is first added to the superficial soil layer, until the water content of this layer ($w_{1a}$) is equal to:
+Specifically, the value *IrrigationWater* (after convertion in [mm]) is first added to the superficial soil layer, until the water content of this layer ($w_{1a}$) is equal to:

 $$
 w_{fill,1a} = \min(w_{crit,1a}, w_{pF3,1a})